 #Will this tag break or slow down my site?

-- We use an async approach.
-Our code loading system is specifically built to async-load the biggest asset after the page has already downloaded, parsed, and executed other assets.
-This is described in our Tracker technical document.
+- Parse.ly code supports an async-loading approach.
+Parse.ly's code is specifically designed to async-load after a page has already downloaded, parsed, and executed other assets.
+This is described in the Tracker technical document.

 #How is HTTPS supported?

 Parse.ly's tracker fully supports tracking on HTTPS pages.
 When tracking under HTTPS, Parse.ly's tracking tag automatically adapts the set of hosts used to ones with valid HTTPS certificates.